-Our Human Nutrition & Health ("HNH") segment provides human grade choline nutrients and mineral amino acid chelated products through this segment for nutrition and wellness applications.
+The Human Nutrition & Health ("HNH") segment provides human grade choline nutrients and mineral amino acid chelated products through this segment for nutrition and health applications.
 Choline is recognized to play a key role in the development and structural integrity of brain cell membranes in infants, processing dietary fat, reproductive development and neural functions, such as memory and muscle function.
-Our mineral amino acid chelates, specialized mineral salts, and mineral complexes are used as raw materials for inclusion in premier human nutrition products.
+The Company's mineral amino acid chelates, specialized mineral salts, and mineral complexes are used as raw materials for inclusion in premier human nutrition products.
 Proprietary technology has been combined to create an organic molecule in a form the body can readily assimilate.
 Sales growth for human nutrition applications is reliant on differentiation from lower-cost competitive products through scientific data, intellectual property and customers' appreciation of brand value.
-Consequently, we make investments in such activities for long-term value differentiation.
+Consequently, the Company makes investments in such activities for long-term value differentiation.
 This segment also serves the food and beverage industry for beverage, bakery, dairy, confectionary, and savory manufacturers.
-We partner with our customers from ideation through commercialization to bring on-trend beverages, baked goods, confections, dairy and meat products to market.
-We have expertise in trends analysis and product development.
-When combined with our strong manufacturing capabilities in customized spray dried and emulsified powders, extrusion and agglomeration, blended lipid systems, liquid flavor delivery systems, juice and dairy bases, chocolate systems, as well as ice cream bases and variegates, we are a one-stop solutions provider for beverage and dairy product development needs.
+The Company partners with its customers from ideation through commercialization to bring on-trend beverages, baked goods, confections, dairy and meat products to market.
+The Company has expertise in trends analysis and product development.
+When combined with its strong manufacturing capabilities in customized spray dried and emulsified powders, extrusion and agglomeration, blended lipid systems, liquid flavor delivery systems, juice and dairy bases, chocolate systems, as well as ice cream bases and variegates, the Company is a one-stop solutions provider for beverage and dairy product development needs.
 Additionally, this segment provides microencapsulation solutions to a variety of applications in food, pharmaceutical and nutritional ingredients to enhance performance of nutritional fortification, processing, mixing, and packaging applications and shelf-life.
 Major product applications are baked goods, refrigerated and frozen dough systems, processed meats, seasoning blends, confections, sports and protein bars, dietary plans, and nutritional supplements.
-We also create cereal systems for ready-to-eat cereals, grain-based snacks, and cereal based ingredients.
+The Company also creates cereal systems for ready-to-eat cereals, grain-based snacks, and cereal based ingredients.